 During the year under review, the Company

-- Has not issued Equity Shares with differentiai rights as to dividend, voting or otherwise.
+- Has not issued Equity Shares with differential rights as to dividend, voting or otherwise.

-- Has not issued Equity Shares (inciuding Sweat Equity Shares) to empioyees of the Company, under any scheme.
+- Has not issued Equity Shares (including Sweat Equity Shares) to employees of the Company, under any scheme.

 - Has not resorted to any buyback of the Equity Shares.